felipe-barria95/PythonCal/README.md

 # PythonCal

 A simple calculator app which uses Python and PyQt5.
+To use it, run main.py